wildfish/google-cloud-container-builder-example/README.rst

 Once all of our tests have passed (wait for ``lint`` and ``run-tests``) we deploy our code, tagging the commit sha.

-It is important to note that variables like ``$PROJECT_ID`` and ``$COMMIT_SHA`` are not actually environment variables but are substituted into you build config at build time.
+It is important to note that variables like ``$PROJECT_ID`` and ``$COMMIT_SHA`` are not actually environment variables but are substituted into your build config at build time.
 You can pass them into build steps as build environment variables using the ``env`` parameter on a step like so::

     ...